 When other communities faltered under the harsh elements of the southwest, these ancient people not only lived, but thrived in their difficult surroundings.
 Yet, the success of the Sinagua could not be explained in mortal terms and as a result, the legend of Sedona’s mystical, magical and miraculous vortexes was born.

 Today that transcendent power is at the heart of Sedona spiritualism.
 Visitors travel from around the world to experience the power of the vortexes, spiraling marvels of spiritual energy located in and around Sedona that continue to rejuvenate the spirit, restore health and provide clarity of mind.

-Although the native peoples have experienced the powers of the Sedona vortexes for thousands of years, it wasn’t until the late 20th century that their mystical properties were publicized for the entire world to see and experience.
-It was in 1980 when a psychic medium named Page Bryant first applied the term “vortex” to the areas in and around Sedona.
+Although ancient people experienced the powers of Sedona vortexes for thousands of years, it wasn’t until the late 20th century that their mystical properties were publicized for the entire world to see and experience.
+It was in 1980 when a psychic medium named Page Bryant first applied the term “vortex”.
 She felt the spiritual energy that surrounds the valley and believing it to be so strong that it interacted with her deepest level of being she called the area a vortex capable of enhancing prayer, meditation and healing.

 While the entire Valley is a large bowl shape that exhibits vortex properties, there are four distinct sites within the Sedona area that are considered the most significant in terms of energy experience:

 Airport Mesa.
 Located uptown, the views from this vantage point are nearly 360 degrees, inspiring awe and wonder in everyone who visits.

 Boynton Canyon.
 A sacred site for Native American ceremonies for centuries, this vortex is the most challenging to get to, but definitely worth the three hour round trip hike.